wizarrrr/wizarr/README.md

 # WIZARR NOTICE

-Wizzar is back in development after the main developer Ash went MIA.
-Stay tuned for `4.0.0-beta.1` which will be the first release of the new development team.
-We are working hard to make Wizarr even better than before.
-To preview this new build, be sure to use `ghcr.io/wizarrrr/wizarr:beta` for your image selection.
-If you want updates/announcments for this upcoming version, join the discord [here](https://discord.gg/XXCz7aM3ak), and take a peek at the `#beta-updates` channel.
+Wizzar is back in development!
+You can test the new `4.0.0-beta.1` using use `ghcr.io/wizarrrr/wizarr:beta` as your image selection.
+We are working very hard to make Wizarr even better than before! :blush:

+If you wish to stay up-to-date with our progress, make sure to join our [Discord](https://discord.gg/XXCz7aM3ak) server and check the `#beta-updates` channel.

 ---

 ## What is Wizarr?

-Wizarr is a automatic user invitation system for Plex and Jellyfin.
-Create a unique link and share it to a user and they will be invited to your Media Server after they complete there signup proccess!
-They can even be guided to download the clients and read instructions on how to use your media software!
+Wizarr is an automaded user invitation system for Plex/Jellyfin/Emby.
+You can create a unique link, share it with a user, and they will be invited to your Media Server after they complete the simple signup process!

-## What's the difference between V3 and V4?

-V3 is the current stable version of Wizarr, it is a fully functional system that allows you to invite users to your media server.
-V4 is the next version of Wizarr that is currently in development (curently the exact same as `3.5.1-beta.7`).
-There's not much diffrence between the two versions, V4 will involve a refactoring of the codebase and a few new features.
-V4 will be the first version of Wizarr that is developed by the new development team.

 ## Major Features Include

--   Automatic Invitation to your Media Server (Plex, Jellyfin)
+-   Automatic Invitation System to your Media Server (Plex/Jellyfin/Emby)
 -   Support for Passkey authentication for Admin Users
 -   Create multiple invitations with different configurations
 -   Make invitations and users expire after a certain amount of time
--   Automatically add users to your Request System (Ombi, Jellyseerr, Overseerr)
+-   Automatically add users to your Requesting System (Jellyseerr/Overseerr)
--   Add users to your Discord Server
+-   Invite users to your Discord server through the onboarding process
--   Create a custom HTML page
 -   Multi-Language Support
--   Scheduled Tasks to keep Wizarr updated with your Media Server
--   Live logs directly from the Wizarr Web UI
 -   Multiple Admin Users with different permissions
--   Notification System
 -   API for Developers with Swagger UI
 -   Light and Dark Mode Support
 -   Session Management for Admin Users
+-   Scheduled Tasks to keep Wizarr updated with your Media Server
+-   Live logs directly from the Wizarr Web UI

+## What is the difference between V3 and V4?

+V3 is the current stable version of Wizarr; It is a fully functional system that allows you to invite users to your Plex/Jellyfin/Emby media server.
+V4 is the next iteration which will expand on features considerably.
+For now however, a few changes have already been added:

+- Administrator password change
+- Linking and unlinking your Discord server to/from the onboarding process
+- Updated logo and branding

-## Whats to come
+## Major features to come in V4 will include

+-   Custom onboarding builder
--   Added API Endpoints
+-   Added API Endpoints (already partially available)
+-   Plex/Jellyfin/Emby granular user permissions
+-   Discord invite request integration
 -   Multi-Server Support
--   Mass Emailing to Client Users
+-   SMTP Support for notifications and user invites
 -   OAuth Support with custom providers
--   Use your own Database
 -   2FA Support for Admin Users
 -   Built in Update System
--   Full Wizard Customization with Drag and Drop Template Editor
--   Jellyfin and Plex user permissions management tool
--   Invite Request System for users to request invite
+-   Plugin Store
 -   and much more!

 ## Getting Started